singh88/ReduxStore/README.md

 # ReduxStore

-This repo is developed after looking into so many inspiring implementations of Redux architecture in Swift.
+This repo implements Redux architecture in Swift to enable RxSwift and Combine based applications to leverage unidirectional data flow.

 ### Why
-Redux talks about a single source of truth for state managment and unidirectional dataflow.
+Redux talks about a single source of truth for state managment to avoid to many floating variable and boolean flags in various view model and view controllers.

 ### Components
 * State